-Arlo's security cameras have generally been our favorite for their design, ease of use, comprehensive features and generous security plans.
+Arlo's security cameras have generally been among the best home security cameras for their design, ease of use, comprehensive features and generous security plans.

 With the launch of the Arlo Ultra, the company now has six security cameras — not counting its baby monitor — all with different abilities and prices.
 Regardless of the camera you choose, Arlo offers seven days of video recordings without having to sign up for a contract.